thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 # Part 5.
 Optional Variant: Fork and Clone a Repo

-This variant in setup is not necessary, but may be helpful to those looking to develop their git experience or those who feel strongly about having a github-editable version of course materials.
+This variant in setup is not necessary, but may be helpful to those looking to develop their git experience or those who feel strongly about having a GitHub-editable version of course materials.
 If you are following this variant, it should **replace steps 2 and 3 above**.

 ##  Fork repo
 Upper right of github page: "Fork" the repo